 Pre-pregnancy Diet for Increasing Your Fertility

-Oysters contain high levels of zinc, which is a nutrient that contributes to semen and testosterone production in men, and in ovulation and fertility in women.
-There are several studies that indicate that deficiencies in zinc impede upon both male and female fertility.
+Oysters contain high levels of zinc – a nutrient that contributes to semen and testosterone production in men, and ovulation and fertility in women.
+There are several studies that indicate that deficiencies in zinc affect both male and female fertility.
 Maintaining the recommended dietary allowance of zinc (15 mg a day) can help keep your reproductive system functioning well.

 The Nutritional Rule

-Maintaining a diet of fruits, vegetables, whole grains, lean meats, and dairy products should provide you with the recommended dietary allowance of vitamins and minerals for proper reproductive functioning.
+Maintaining a diet composed of fruits, vegetables, whole grains, lean meats, and dairy products should provide you with the recommended dietary allowance of vitamins and minerals for proper reproductive functioning.

 Preconception Nutrition Preparation

 Begin making healthy changes 3 months to a year before you conceive.
-The evidence shows that healthy nutrition and fertility is linked for both men and women.
-Below is a list of suggestions for healthy nutrition prior to conception.
+Evidence shows that healthy nutrition and fertility is linked in both men and women.
+Below is a list of suggestions for healthy nutrition prior to conception:

-Folic Acid: The U.S. Public Health Service recommends that women of childbearing age obtain 400 micrograms (0.4 milligrams) of folate or folic acid each day.
+- Folic Acid: The U.S. Public Health Service recommends that women of childbearing age obtain 400 micrograms (0.4 milligrams) of folate or folic acid each day.
 This B vitamin helps reduce a baby’s risk of neural tube birth defects such as spina bifida.
 If your family has a history of neural tube defects, your doctor may increase your daily intake.
-Folic acid may be obtained naturally through dark green leafy vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified breads and cereals.
+Folic acid may be obtained naturally through leafy, dark green vegetables (i.e. spinach), citrus fruits, nuts, legumes, whole grains, and fortified breads and cereals.
 These foods can be supplemented with a prenatal vitamin which usually contains 800mcg of folic acid.
-Folic acid is a water-soluble vitamin allowing your body to flush out excess amounts.

-Calcium: It is recommended that women get at least 1,000 mgs (three 8 oz glasses of skim milk) of calcium a day if they are considering getting pregnant.
-Calcium may be obtained from natural sources such as cottage cheese, low-fat yogurt, canned salmon, sardines, rice, and cheese.
+- Calcium: It is recommended that women get at least 1,000 mg (three 8 oz glasses of skim milk) of calcium a day if they are considering getting pregnant.
+Calcium may be obtained from natural sources such as low-fat yogurt, canned salmon, sardines, rice, and cheese.

-Caffeine: It is important to wean yourself off of caffeine (including chocolate), because research has shown that more than 200-300 milligrams of caffeine per day may reduce fertility by 27 percent.
-Caffeine also impedes upon the body’s ability to absorb iron and calcium.
+- Caffeine: It is important to wean yourself off of caffeine (including chocolate), as research has shown that more than 200-300 milligrams of caffeine per day may reduce fertility by 27 percent.
+Caffeine also hinders the body’s ability to absorb iron and calcium.